awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-lambda-sagemakerendpoint/README.md

 - Configure limited privilege access IAM role for Lambda function
 - Enable reusing connections with Keep-Alive for NodeJs Lambda function
-- Allow the function to invoke the Sagemaker endpoint for Inferences
+- Allow the function to invoke the SageMaker endpoint for Inferences
-- Configure the function to access resources in the VPC, where the Sagemaker endpoint is deployed
+- Configure the function to access resources in the VPC, where the SageMaker endpoint is deployed
 - Enable X-Ray Tracing
 - Set environment variables:
   - (default) SAGEMAKER_ENDPOINT_NAME
   - AWS_NODEJS_CONNECTION_REUSE_ENABLED (for Node 10.x and higher functions).

-### Amazon Sagemaker Endpoint
+### Amazon SageMaker Endpoint

-- Configure limited privilege to create Sagemaker resources
+- Configure limited privilege to create SageMaker resources
-- Deploy Sagemaker model, endpointConfig, and endpoint
+- Deploy SageMaker model, endpointConfig, and endpoint
-- Configure the Sagemaker endpoint to be deployed in a VPC
+- Configure the SageMaker endpoint to be deployed in a VPC
-- Deploy S3 VPC Endpoint and Sagemaker Runtime VPC Interface
+- Deploy S3 VPC Endpoint and SageMaker Runtime VPC Interface

 ## Architecture